AncientSwordRage/ponder/README.md

 | Cultivate     | 0         | 3     | 0      |
 | Lightning Bolt| 0         | 0     | 3      |

-Here, our constraints are the 'Card Draw'
+Here, our constraints are the 'Card Draw', 'Ramp' and 'Damage'.

 After 'Solving' the constrains and cards, the program outputs three different pieces of information.

 ## Vertices

-Vertices are the solutions to individual constraints, any cards with a score of 0 are not included in the proposed decks.
+Vertices are the solutions to individual constraints, which can act as proposed decks.

+Any cards with a score of 0 are not included in the proposed decks.

 ## Midpoint